TomiVidal99/westchange/README.md

 Just navigate to a directory that you want to quickly switch to.
 Once in that directory run `add_directory` or whatever alias you've set for it.
 And that's it, now you can quickly switch to it by hitting your hotkey or using the command `switch_directory`.
 If you regret adding a directory you can remove it by using the command `remove_directory`

+### Shortcuts
+This plugin it's meant to work with shortcuts, I highly recommend you to set it up.
+At least use aliases!

 ## Dependencies
 - [fzf (fuzzy finder)](https://github.com/junegunn/fzf)